MoussaGRICHE/car_moto_tracking_Jetson_Nano_Yolov8_TensorRT/docs/prepare_jetson.md

+This work has been tested on `Jetson-Nano 4GB`

 ## Software Specifications:

-Only test on `Jetson-Nano 4GB`

-ENVS:

-•	Jetpack 4.6.3
+•	Jetpack 4.6.1

 •	CUDA-10.2